d3b4g/leonids/_posts/2020-05-8-ropemprium1.md

-Putting it all together,and i developed the exploit with pwntools
+Putting it all together,and i developed the exploit with pwntools just for fun and learning.

 ![source-01](/img/Screenshot_2020-05-09_16-20-05.png){: .align-left}